My favorite project:

-I always start with asking myself what am I doing and why am I doing it?
+I always start by asking myself what am I doing and why am I doing it.
 It really depends on the project but it helps to do very deep market research, visual research, looking into competitors or similar things out there.
 For a classic visual design project I'll start with a Miro board or a Pinterest board to collect all of my inspirations.

 Professional expertise is something that you know you’re just naturally great at.
 It isn’t necessarily what you love but what you’re good at.
 How did you find your own professional expertise?

 That’s a tough one, but one thing I’m sure of is that if you don’t try, you won’t know.
-Like in the design process, if you want to explore something, try a different approach, different composition and so on.
-If it stays in your head as a thought , you’ll never know the answer.
+Like in the design process, if you want to explore something, try a different approach, different composition, and so on.
+If it stays in your head as a thought, you’ll never know the answer.
 Keep exploring and get your hands dirty.
 Was I sure I was going to be a design teacher or a mentor?
 Of course not, until I tried it and failed along the way.
 I’m still failing and exploring new things.
-I started as a brand, print designer and moved to the motion industry and did some post production work.
+I started as a brand, and print designer and moved to the motion industry and did some post-production work.
 Then I started at Wix as a template designer and grew from there.
 My tip will be: don’t fixate on one thing, try to do a few things and see which direction you are more attracted to.

 The first year after school can be a confusing time.
 What was it like for you?